Brian Schottenheimer: Dallas Cowboys

 On March 24, 2022, Schottenheimer was hired by the Dallas Cowboys as a consultant.
 He worked mostly with defensive coordinator Dan Quinn, providing analysis of opposing teams offenses.

 On February 4, 2023, after Kellen Moore left to join the Los Angeles Chargers staff, Schottenheimer was promoted to offensive coordinator, with head coach Mike McCarthy taking over the play-calling responsibility.
 The team scored 30 or more points in seven of their final 11 games, while finishing with the highest-ranking scoring offense in the league (29.9 points per game) and fifth in yards (371.6 yards per game).

 In 2024, the offense regressed, averaging 327.5 yards, 20.6 points, and scoring 30 or more points in just three games.
 Part of the issue was the season-ending injury to starting quarterback Dak Prescott.

 On January 24, 2025, a couple of weeks after McCarthy and the Cowboys decided not to renew McCarthy's contract, Schottenheimer was promoted to head coach.
 Schottenheimer's decision came as a surprise, as he was not known to be in consideration over more qualified candidates, until he became a betting favorite to be the team's next head coach on January 20, and after it was confirmed that his first official interview took place on January 21.
 It was reported in the media that one of Schottenheimer's supporters was Prescott.

+In his first season as Cowboys' head coach, Schottenheimer finished with a 7–9–1 record and missed the postseason.